ethereum/EIPs/EIPS/EIP-xxx.md

  - Are positive towards the EIP,
  - Would accept (well written) PRs to include the EIP into the codebase.
-    -So that it could be toggled on for testing…
+    - So that it could be toggled on for testing…
-    -…but not with an actual block number for activation
+    - …but not with an actual block number for activation

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->